Updating a Profile

 Gray Balance: Allows adjustment of the gray balance to create a cooler or warmer gray axis. cooler shifts the gray balance towards more bluish colors (negative b* values), warmer shifts it towards yellowish colors (positive b* values).
 The effect of the slider setting is visualized in the graphic.

-Note: The setting Gray Balance works independently from the selected Perceptual Rendering method and allows visual adjustments based on personal color preferences.
+Note: The setting Gray Balance works independently from the selected Perceptual Rendering method which has already an effect on the gray balance and allows visual adjustments based on personal color preferences.

 When creating or updating printer profiles it may be necessary to optimize the measurement data.
 The Measurement Processing in CoPrA includes the optical Brightener Compensation, the Measurement Correction and the specification of a Viewing Condition.